ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-There were Jeers and defiance for ;
-the militia from the crowd that wit­
-nessed the departure.
-Will (Froggy) James, a negro,
-confessed murderer of Annie Pelley,
-was hanged, riddled with bullets and
-burned after a thousand men had
-chased Sheriff IJavls and the negro
-for twenty-four hours.
 Henry Salzner, a white man, and
 a photographer by trade, who killed
 his wife last July with an axe, was